bia-technologies/lowkiq/README.md

 Lowkiq's queues are reliable i.e.,
-Lowkiq saves information about a job being processed and returns incompleted jobs back to the queue on startup.
+Lowkiq saves information about a job being processed and returns uncompleted jobs to the queue on startup.

 Jobs in queues are ordered by preassigned execution time, so they are not FIFO queues.

-Every job has it's own identifier.
-Lowkiq guarantees that jobs with equal id are processed by the same thread.
+Every job has its identifier.
+Lowkiq guarantees that jobs with equal IDs are processed by the same thread.

 Every queue is divided into a permanent set of shards.
-A job is placed into particular shard based on an id of the job.
+A job is placed into a particular shard based on an id of the job.
 So jobs with the same id are always placed into the same shard.
 All jobs of the shard are always processed with the same thread.
-This guarantees the sequently processing of jobs with the same ids and excludes the possibility of locks.
+This guarantees the sequential processing of jobs with the same ids and excludes the possibility of locks.

 Besides the id, every job has a payload.
 Payloads are accumulated for jobs with the same id.